rooby/demyst-code-drills/show-me-the-money/backend/Readme.md

 ## Working on the project

+1. Run `npm install` - if you haven't already.
 1. Run `npm run dev`
 1. The API will be running on port 3001

 ## Running the project locally

+1. Run `npm install` - if you haven't already.
 1. Run `npm run build && npm run preview`
 1. The API will be running on port 3001